phpmyadmin/phpmyadmin/doc/faq.rst

-Yes but the default configuration values of Suhosin are known to cause problems with some operations, for example editing a table with many columns and no primary key or with textual primary key.
+Yes but the default configuration values of Suhosin are known to cause problems with some operations, for example editing a table with many columns and no :term:`primary key` or with textual :term:`primary key`.

 Suhosin configuration might lead to malfunction in some cases and it can not be fully avoided as phpMyAdmin is kind of application which